damianhakert/damianhakert.github.io/source/posts/2016-08-26-trends-in-version-control-land-open-source.html.md

 source, making it a faster leap.

-Really, the only software that is likely to stay proprietary is something that is used by very small or specific groups, and where data security has to be handled in a particular way.
+Really, the only software that is likely to stay proprietary is something that is used by very small or specific groups.
 This includes verticals like oil and gas or healthcare.
-Although, even in healthcare open source is happening — it’s just happening more slowly, and it may not affect everyone.
+Although, even in [healthcare open source is happening](https://en.wikipedia.org/wiki/List_of_open-source_health_software) — it’s just happening more slowly, and it may not affect everyone.

 Have you spotted a version control trend that you want to share or that you’d like us to write about?
 Let us know!
 Comment or tweet at us [@GitLab].